SamSamhuns/ml_gan_human_face_synthesis/README.md

 # Generative Adversarial Networks: Face Synthesis

-Implementation of a GAN for face systhesis using a celebrity dataset.
+Implementation of a GAN for face synthesis using a celebrity image dataset.

 ## Setup